pxrishuh/PRIVACY.md/PRIVACY.md

   <p class="meta">App: <strong>Zealth</strong> • Effective Date: <strong>January 1, 2025</strong></p>

   <p>
-    Zealth (“we”, “our”, or “us”) respects your privacy.
+    Zealth  respects your privacy.
 This Privacy Policy explains how information is collected, used, and protected when you use the Zealth mobile application (“the App”).
   </p>